-Vomiting is a fact of life for any pet parent and dogs largely seem unfazed and unharmed by the occasional vomit session but it can be difficult for you to watch as their human—not to mention the yucky mess to clean up.
-When your dog throws up blood, however, there is legitimate reason to be concerned about the health of your furry friend.
+Vomiting is a fact of life for any pet parent and dogs largely seem unfazed by the occasional vomit session.
+However, it can be difficult for you to watch as their human—not to mention the yucky mess to clean up.
+When your dog throws up blood, however, there is legitimate reason to be concerned.

 What causes your dog to vomit blood?
 Is bloody vomit serious?